Let’s face it – nothing beats a delicious loaf of bread. And wheat is a staple crop throughout much of the world.

 When shaving bark from a live tree, never harvest more than ⅓ of the bark’s circumference or risk killing the tree.

 Once you have collected a bunch of bark, it is now time to process it.
-There are three common ways to process tree bark:
+There are two common ways to process tree bark:

 How To Turn Bark Into Flour